CatifiedSWE/hey-pro-data-beta/SET_PASSWORD_TOKEN_FIX.md

 **Issue:** Missing tokens in set-password links

 **Root Causes:**
-1. Using wrong Supabase method (`resetPasswordForEmail` instead of `admin.generateLink`)
-2. Supabase email template not using `{{ .ConfirmationURL }}`
+1. Supabase email template not using `{{ .ConfirmationURL }}`
-3. Double slash in redirect URL due to trailing slash in env variable
+2. Double slash in redirect URL due to trailing slash in env variable

 **Fixes Applied:**
-1. ✅ Changed to `admin.generateLink()` with type 'recovery' for first-time password setup
-2. ✅ Updated Supabase email template (user action)
+1. ✅ Updated Supabase email template to use `{{ .ConfirmationURL }}` (user action)
-3. ✅ Added code to strip trailing slashes from base URL
+2. ✅ Added code to strip trailing slashes from base URL
-4. ✅ Applied fix to both password setup and login link APIs
+3. ✅ Applied fix to both password setup and login link APIs

-**Key Difference:**
+**Method Used:**
-- **Before:** `resetPasswordForEmail()` - for resetting existing passwords
+- `resetPasswordForEmail()` - works for both password reset AND first-time password setup
-- **After:** `admin.generateLink()` - for setting passwords for the first time
+- Automatically sends emails with tokens via Supabase

 **Status:** ✅ FIXED - Ready for testing